IvanRimba/Sales_Analysis/README.md

 7. Evening hours are the peak hours.
 The business experiences many customers.
 8. January contributed the most to the gross income of Q1.
 9. Cash is the most preferred payment method.

+### Recommendations
+Based on the analysis we recommend the following actions:
+1. Consider investing more resources in Food and Bevarages.
+For Electronic Accessories, explore strategies to improve sales, such as targeted promotions or product enhancements.
+2. Acknowledge the positive ratings for "Food and Beverages" and assess factors contributing to this success.
+For other product lines rated as "fair," consider customer feedback and potential improvements to enhance their ratings.
+3. Allocate resources and marketing efforts according to the business' performance in the cities.
+Focus on Glasgow as the primary target for promotional activities.
+4. Address the high costs in Glasgow City.
+Identify areas for cost minimization without compromising the quality of products or services.
+5. Optimize staffing and resources during evening hours to capitalize on the peak customer activity.
+Consider special promotions or events during this time to attract more customers.
+6. Consider organizing periodic meetings or training sessions where top-performing branch will share insights and best practices with other branches.